grisuno/LazyOwn/COMMANDS.md

 `msfvenom` command to create the desired payload.
 It handles tasks such as generating different types of payloads for Linux, Windows, macOS, and Android systems, including optional encoding with Shikata Ga Nai for C payloads.

-The generated payloads are moved to a `sessions` directory, where appropriate permissions are set.
+The generated payloads are moved to a `sessions` directory, where appropriate permissions are assign.
 Additionally, the payloads can be compressed using UPX for space efficiency.
 If the selected payload is an Android APK, the function will also sign the APK and perform necessary post-processing steps.